-As noted above, the annual pilgrimage to Lourdes was cancelled for 2021, (the pilgrimage to Lourdes was also cancelled for 2022 as circumstances did not allow safe travel and care for assisted pilgrims).
-The virtual pilgrimage was conducted via a dedicated website - www.lourdes2clogher.com and social media platforms.
+The annual pilgrimage to Lourdes was again cancelled for 2022 as circumstances did not allow safe travel and care for assisted pilgrims.
+Once again, a virtual pilgrimage was conducted via a dedicated website - www.lourdes2clogher.com and social media platforms.
 The Masses and other pilgrimage events were held in churches around the diocese and livestreamed.
 This once again demonstrated the huge potential of social communications to the life of the diocese.
+For the first time in many years, there was a Diocesan Pilgrimage to the Shrine of Our Lady of Knock.
+This was held in late August and was led by Bishop Duffy.
+Around 250 people took part in the pilgrimage.